bencamm001/ridgeline.jl/README.md

 `ytext` : A Flaot64 to adjust the y-axis position of annotated numbers.
 Default is 0.0.

 `annosize` : An Int64 to change the size of annotated numbers.
 Default is 5.

+`showplot` : A Bool to determine whether plot should be displayed.
+Default is true.
+If `showplot` is set to `false`, need to add a semi-colon at the end of `Ridgeline.ridgeline(showplot = false)`